From collection Person List

 Photograph of The Briars

-Black and white photograph of the water-facing elevation of The Briars, a summer cottage located along the Shore Path.
-The Briars was built in 1881 and was designed by architect William Ralph Emerson.
-The original owner was J. Montgomery S…
+Black and white photograph of The Briars, a Shingle Style summer cottage located along the Shore Path, Bar Harbor.
+The Briars was designed by architect William Ralph Emerson of Boston, and was built for J. Montgomery Sears.
+The house w…

 Stereoscopic view of the Jayne Cottage